The Treachery of Images: Bayesian Scene Keypoints for Deep Policy Learning in Robotic Manipulation: Technical Approach

 \subsubsection{Keypoint Inference}

-For inference, we select a set of reference vectors.
-For policy learning, we sample one frame from the set of training trajectories and then manually select reference positions from the relevant objects.
-The descriptors at these reference positions serve as the \emph{reference descriptors}.
+For policy learning, we sample one frame from the set of training trajectories \rebuttal{and feed it through the DON to select reference descriptors from.
+In a GUI, we select the reference positions that we wish to track by clicking on them.} The descriptors at these reference positions serve as the \emph{reference descriptors}.
 We encode a camera observation by feeding it through the frozen encoder and computing the Euclidean distance map between each of the reference descriptors and the image embedding.
-Subsequently, we employ a softmax function on the negative distance map to yield an activation map, interpreted as the probability of each pixel location corresponding to the reference position.
-To reduce the effect of background noise, we find it very effective to add a \emph{temperature} \(\alpha > 1\) to the softmax, as shown in \figref{fig:pf_meas_model} and evaluated in \figref{fig:loc_so}.
+Subsequently, we employ a softmax function on the negative distance map to yield an activation map, interpreted as the probability of each pixel location corresponding to the reference position, \rebuttal{i.e.\ \(a_{I, r}=\sigma(\| e_\eta(I) - r\|)\) for an image \(I\) and reference descriptor \(r\)}.
+To reduce the effect of background noise, we add a \emph{temperature} \(\alpha > 1\) to the softmax, as shown in \figref{fig:pf_meas_model}.

-For an unambiguous image that generates a unimodal correspondence map, we can use the expectation of this distribution as the keypoint location.
+For an unambiguous image that generates a unimodal correspondence map, we can use the expectation of this distribution \rebuttal{\(\mathbb{E}[a_{I, r}]\)} as the keypoint location \rebuttal{of \(r\) in \(I\)}.
 By adding the associated depth measurement, we obtain a 3D keypoint.
-Due to the normalization of the pixel coordinates, we found this to be easier to learn for a downstream policy than the 3D projection proposed by \cite{florence2019self}.
-However, for an ambiguous image, it is first necessary to collapse the multimodality of the hypothesis distribution, as we discuss in the next section.
+In contrast, for an ambiguous image, it is first necessary to collapse the multimodality of the hypothesis distribution, as we discuss in the next section.